lborg019/alain.xyz/portfolio/blog/the-making-of-alain-xyz/index.md

 The system even supports tooltips thanks to [Hint.css]():

 <span class="hint--bottom-right" aria-label="The Integral from the light source to the camera at distance D">\(I_0\)</span>\( = ... \)

-#### Languages | Enseñando en Español

-I was born in the Dominican Republic, a tiny country next to Haiti.
-Honestly, *third world countries suck*, so it's a good idea to help these places out, and at the same time, have an excuse to keep using a language spoken by about 400 million people.
-So I'll be supporting English and Spanish articles.

 ## `<About/>` - An Online Resume